opencog/atomspace/opencog/query/README-Algorithm.md

 starting points indirectly.

 Maintaining a set of valid search start points seems like a reasonable thing to do, even in the absence of the Always constraint.
+It seems that several intermediate orderings are needed.
+Currently, this is implemented in a rather ad-hoc fashion, in the InitiateSearchMixin::get_next_clause() function; this analysis could have been done during pattern analysis, i.e. before run-time.